-In 2012, two French sisters, Veronique and Pascale, came to the village of Rutongo to visit a group of local women who had, before the 1994 genocide, been taught by Belgian nuns how to do specialty embroidery.
+In 2012, two French sisters, Veronique and Pascale, came to the village of Rutongo to visit a group of local women.
+Before the 1994 genocide, Belgian nuns had taught these women to do specialty embroidery.

-After hearing their stories and understanding their history, the sisters knew that if they could retrain them and open new markets for their skills, the women could be lifted out of their precarious circumstances.
-Once Veronique and Pascale decided to commit to the women, they named their social enterprise IBABA, which means “wing” in Kinyarwanda.
-Their logo also embodies the wing and has special meaning for the sisters symbolizing taking flight again after so many years.
+After hearing their stories and understanding their history, the sisters knew that if they could open new markets for the women's embroidery skills, they could be lifted out of their precarious circumstances.
+They named their social enterprise Ibaba, which means “wing” in Kinyarwanda.
+The Ibaba logo also embodies the wing and symbolizes taking flight again after so many years.

-In 2019, IBABA hopes to raise funding to complete a small education center that will allow for the training of 70 village women annually.
+Ibaba hopes to raise funding to complete a small education center that will allow for the training of 70 village women annually.

 Photos via: IBABA